Investigating elastic constants across diverse strain-matrix sets: Results and discussions

 \section{Results and discussions}

-Utilizing the three kinds of strain sets, the OHESS, the ASESS, and the ULICS, we fully optimized the prototype materials listed in Table \ref{num} and calculated their elastic constants with VASP.
-The prototype materials belong to different crystal systems in either 3D or 2D.
-Just like the comparisons shown in the following subsection \ref{IIIA}, the OHESS, the ASESS, and the ULICS have almost the same accuracy in calculating the elastic constants of the listed prototype materials.
-However, the OHESS has overall the highest efficiency compared with the ASESS and ULICS, as shown in subsection \ref{IIIB}.
-In the following two subsections, we will intensively compare the accuracy and efficiency of the three strain sets in both 3D and 2D.
+Employing the three distinct strain sets: OHESS, ASESS, and ULICS, we meticulously optimized a collection of prototype materials, as enumerated in Table \ref{num}.
+These prototype materials span a variety of crystal systems, inclusive of both 3D and 2D structures.
+Our findings, which will be detailed in the subsequent subsection \ref{IIIA}, reveal that the OHESS, ASESS, and ULICS all demonstrate reasonable accuracy in deducing the elastic constants of the mentioned prototype materials.
+Notably, while each strain set displayed its unique strengths, the OHESS consistently emerged as the most efficient, exceeding both the ASESS and ULICS in terms of computational performance.
+This comparative assessment of efficiency is elaborated further in subsection \ref{IIIB}.
+In the following two Subsections, our focus will be on providing an in-depth comparative analysis of the accuracy and efficiency of the three strain sets in both 3D and 2D crystal systems.